The near-critical planar FK-Ising model: Monotone coupling and near-critical behavior

+To answer such a question, it is natural to run the dynamics at equilibrium (i.e., $Z_0^n \sim \mu_{\Lambda_n}$) for a short amount of time that is given precisely by the rescaling $\tau_n:= [n^{2} \alpha_4^{\fk_q}(n)]^{-1}$.
 Doing so, only finitely many macroscopic {pivotal} edges will be resampled, and it is easy to convince ourselves that with positive probability at least two of them will pick the same label thus creating a macroscopic {cloud}.
-This intuition is close to being rigorous, since we have at our disposal a 'stability property' from the forthcoming \cite{\DFKSL} which suggests that the ``geometry'' of $Z^n_{t=\tau_n}$ could be recovered with high precision from $Z^n_0$ plus the updates of the initially macroscopically important edges (neglecting the ``smaller'' updates).
+For $q=2$, this intuition is close to being rigorous, since we have at our disposal a 'stability property' from the forthcoming \cite{\DFKSL} which suggests that the ``geometry'' of $Z^n_{t=\tau_n}$ could be recovered with high precision from $Z^n_0$ plus the updates of the initially macroscopically important edges (neglecting the ``smaller'' updates).
 However, the stability result holds only for $\omega_{p_c}$, not the entire coupling $Z$.
 Thus, a certain control on the {\it concentration} of the labels around $p_c$ would be helpful for both parts of Question~\ref{q.macroCloud}.

 The intuition that big clouds should appear only around the critical point can be translated into the following conjecture:

 \begin{question}[Local clouds away from $p_c$] For any $\delta>0$, emerging clouds with labels outside of $(p_c-\delta, p_c+\delta)$ are {\bf local} in the sense that the largest such cloud in $\Lambda_n$ should be of logarithmic size. \end{question}